-Whilst not new we have maintained our recently introduced (March 2022) packages of priority items, including up to £30,000 for pesticide washdown areas and free rainwater harvesting, soil testing for cover crop applicants in groundwater catchments and up to 100% funding for fencing in our crypto catchments.
+We have some great new packages of priority items including up to £30,000 for pesticide washdown areas and free rainwater harvesting, soil testing for cover crop applicants in groundwater catchments and up to 75% funding for fencing in our crypto catchments.

-- We have increased our grant rates for many of our items. - There are still a great range of options to choose from, all aimed at protecting the environment and water quality. - Within your catchment you will still find specific priority items, which once implemented will make a fundamental difference to the health of the surrounding water environment. - Once you make an application, we will endeavour to confirm if your application has been successful within 6 weeks of submission. - You will have a year to complete the work, from the date you are issued your agreement.
+- We have increased our grant rates for many of our items. - There are still a great range of options to choose from, all aimed at protecting the environment and water quality. - Within your catchment you will still find specific priority items, items that once implemented will make a fundamental difference to the health of the surrounding water environment. - Once you make an application, we will endeavour to confirm if your application has been successful within 6 weeks of submission. - You will have a year to complete the work, from the date you are issued your agreement. - There are revised Terms and Conditions, please read these carefully. - The grant value has increased to £10,000.

-There are revised Terms and Conditions, please read these carefully.
-We hope that this greater degree of flexibility will encourage as many farms as possible across our priority catchments to work with us and apply for grants over the coming months.
-Remember your local Agricultural Advisor is always on hand.
+We hope that this greater degree of flexibility will encourage as many farms as possible across our priority catchments to work with us and apply for grants over the coming months, and your local Agricultural Advisor is always on hand to answer your specific questions.